 English Plus allows you to experiment with CLIL in the English class.
-Each unit has a Curriculum extra section in the Options section at the back of the Student's Book.
-These sections are linked to the curricula of other subject areas, such as natural sciences, language and literature, ICT.
-The Teacher's Photocopiable Resources provide a two-page Extra Curricular worksheet for each unit.
+Each unit has a Curriculum extra lesson in the Options section at the back of the Student's Book.
+These lessons are linked to the curricula of other subject areas, such as natural sciences, language and literature, ICT.

+The Online Teacher's Photocopiable Resources provide a two-page Extra Curricular worksheet for each unit.
+These worksheets serve as an extension of the material in the Student's Book lesson.